Configure in 2 min. Power via CAN connector. Auto-detect bit-rate

 The CLX000 supports USB streaming via both SavvyCAN and Wireshark.
 You'll find multiple articles on streaming CLX000 CAN data via Wireshark - e.g. our CAN/OBD2 interface, real-time DBC decoding and reverse engineering articles.

-Recently, we've added native support for SavvyCAN and we believe it is a super streaming/analysis tool vs. Wireshark - and we therefore recommend to start with that.
+Recently, we've added native support for SavvyCAN and we believe it is a superior streaming/analysis tool vs. Wireshark - and we therefore recommend to start with that.
 However, if you have prior experience with Wireshark you can of course still use this for streaming your CAN data.

 - Export output as CSV for e.g. Excel pivots